yogi-dad/cool-css-tips-and-tricks/readme.md

 - Pseudo Elements
 - Spinner
 - Triangle
-- Typing Effect (it's still work in progress)
+- Typing Effect (it's working, but there is width issue work in progress)

 I will keep adding more stuff stay tuned for cooler stuff. :smiley: